VideoWhisper Software Requirements

 Client Software (User Requirements)

-- Web browser with latest flash plugin .
+- For legacy Flash based apps web browser with latest flash plugin is required.
 To get latest flash player plugin version, download latest flash player from http://get.adobe.com/flashplayer/ .
 For developers and site owners we recommend flash player debugger versions.

 Most mobile devices don't allow such plugins and direct access to camera from browser, so special mobile video solutions are required.